⇦ Back

 CREATE TABLE table_name(column_1 data_type, column_2 data_type, column_3 data_type);

-Possible data types that can be used:
+Possible data types that can be used in SQLite:

 • INTEGER: a whole number